Mentalizing

 The Mentalizing Initiative

-At the Mentalizing Initiative, we train clinicians to sharpen this essential skill through Mentalization-Based Treatment (MBT).
+At the Mentalizing Initiative, we train clinicians to practice and deliver Mentalization-Based Treatment (MBT).

 Our programs help you: